Andean flicker: Breeding

 The Andean flicker's breeding biology is unusual for a woodpecker.
 It nests colonially, with 10 or more pairs very close together.
 It excavates a nest cavity in an earthen bank or in soil on a rock face.
 Its nesting season is believed to be September to November in central Peru and January to March in some other areas. "[C]old and snowfall in wet season [are] of great influence in determining timing of nesting."
 Both parents provision chicks.
 The clutch size, incubation period, time to fledging, and other details of parental care are not known.

 Vocalization

-The Andean flicker has a large vocal repertiore.
+The Andean flicker has a large vocal repertoire.
 Its most common calls are "a loud, piercing kweeir...and a loud tew-tew-tew".
 Males display with a "kwa-kwa-kwa, wee-a, wee-a or kway-áp call".
-They also make "single or grouped peek or kek" calls that are thought to be for contact or alarm, and "a clear descending trill, brrrridip" that is thought to be for long-distance commumication.
+They also make "single or grouped peek or kek" calls that are thought to be for contact or alarm, and "a clear descending trill, brrrridip" that is thought to be for long-distance communication.